Upgrading to cf CLI v7

 • cf CLI v7 commands output errors and warnings to stderr rather than stdout to simplify debugging.

 • Style changes including flavor text updates.
-For more information, see Colors in CF CLI Style Guide in the Cloud Foundry CLI repository on GitHub.
+For more information, see Colors in cf CLI Style Guide in the Cloud Foundry CLI repository on GitHub.

 • Key-value and table column headers are displayed in lowercase.